Skip to Content

 3 Days in Malaga Itinerary

-Quick 3 Days in Malaga Itinerary
+Quick Malaga Itinerary

 Day 1 – Walk around Malaga, Castillo Gibralfaro, El Teatro Romano